What is a “Social Enterprise?”

 How will IIX measure and report on social and environmental returns?

 - BUILD ON EXISTING EFFORTS.
 The ability to measure and report on the social / environmental return generated by listed Social Enterprises will be an important factor in attracting Impact Investors to the exchange.
 While there is no universally accepted method of social return reporting, a number of recent efforts are making considerable progress in creating workable metrics.

 - CONSULT AND TEST WITH PARTNERS.
 Working in conjunction with the Program on Social Innovation and Change at the Lee Kuan Yew School of Public Policy in Singapore, and drawing on existing work being done in the field, IIX is confident that it will be able to develop a workable standard that will meet Impact Investors’ desire for transparency while meeting Social Enterprises’ need for a system that is not unduly complex to apply.
 IIX will consult extensively with Social Enterprises and Impact Investors to ensure this is the case.

 How can I find out more about getting involved in social capital markets development?

 - There are many immediate ways to get involved, as an investor, social entrepreneur or just to find out more information!
-If you are a SE, you may be eligible to be profiled on Impact Incubator, Impact Partners or Impact Exchange to interested impact investors.
+If you are a SE, you may be eligible to be profiled on Impact Accelerator, Impact Partners or Impact Exchange to interested impact investors.